CONCRETE Designs to Thrive

 discussing art in urban design and the spiritual

-A Walk and Talk with Joanna Kessel, mosaic artist and John Ennis of Journeys in Design.
+A Walk and Talk with Joanna Kessel, mosaic artist.
 Continuing down the Royal Mile in Scotland’s capital, the conversation highlights the impact of art in the public realm as a focus for a mindful pause in the busy urban environment.
 Walking through the recently landscaped area of Old Moray House, John introduces Joanna and continues to the campus of new Moray House Department of Education, University of Edinburgh.
 The pair settle on a striking set of concrete relief sculptures and tell the story of their creation.

 Click here to read the full adapted text of this interview with Joanna Kessel

-A Walk and Talk with Ruthanne Baxter, Museums Manager and lead Prescribe Culture at University of Edinburgh.
+A Walk and Talk with Ruthanne Baxter, Prescribe Culture lead at University of Edinburgh.

 from the Scottish Poetry Library to Dunbar's Close